afska/protolodash/README.md

 # protolodash
 Talk directly with whom you have to talk!

 This is a wrapper of [lodash](https://github.com/lodash/lodash) library, that inserts its utils into the prototypes of your primitive types.
-In teory, it's auto-updatable as the function names are obtained with a crawler of the official docs.
+In theory, it's auto-updatable as the function names are obtained with a crawler of the official docs.
 Enjoy!

 ## users
 ### how to use